Cicarimanah

 Cicarimanah (/id/) is a village in Situraja District, Sumedang Regency, West Java Province, Indonesia.
 The village is located at an altitude of 400 meters above sea level in the region ± 850.35 hectares, and is located west of Pamulihan village, east of Karedok village, south of Cilopang village, and north of Bugel village.
+Cicarimanah is the largest village in Siturja District with an area of 8.50 square kilometers.

 Administration

 Administratively, Cicarimanah is one of 15 villages in the District of Situraja of Sumedang Regency, which is located 6 km northeast of the capital of Situraja District.
+In 2024, there are a total of 4 Rukun Warga (RW) and 13 Rukun Tetangga (RT) in Cicarimanah.

 Climate and geography

 The mean temperature in Cicarimanah village is 30 °C, and, similar to many villages in Indonesia, experiences a dry and rainy season.
 The terrain is generally hilly.

 History

 Cicarimanah was formed around 1982, originally administered as part of Bugel village in Tomo District.
-The village was first led by a society figure and village native named Omo Rumaja, who served two terms from 1984–2002.
-After these office holders resigned, the village was led by Yayat Ruhiyat, also a village native, who also served two terms from 2002–2013.
+The village was first led by a society figure and village native named Omo Rumaja, who served two terms from 1984 to 2002.
+After these office holders resigned, the village was led by Yayat Ruhiyat, also a village native, who also served two terms from 2002 to 2013.
 He was succeeded by Ruhatma, who served when Cicarimanah became part of the Situraja District on 1 January 2014.

 Village leadership is detailed in the table below: